Anteru/liara/docs/source/content.rst

 Content
 =======

 No site would be complete without content.
-In liara, content is provided in a separate directory, and mirrored into the output.
+In Liara, content is provided in a separate directory, and mirrored into the output.
 That is, a document placed in ``content-root/foo/bar.md`` will be routed to ``/foo/bar/index.html``.
 The content root can be set in the :doc:`configuration`.

 Documents
 ---------

-The bulk of the content are document nodes -- Markdown or Html files which get processed by liara to Html and which get templates applied. liara supports some common Markdown extensions to handle tables and code snippets.
+The bulk of the content are document nodes -- Markdown or Html files which get processed by Liara to Html and which get templates applied.
+Liara supports some common Markdown extensions to handle tables and code snippets.

 Metadata
 --------

-**Every** document in liara **must** start with a metadata header.
+**Every** document in Liara **must** start with a metadata header.
 A metadata header *must* contain at least the document title.
 Metadata can be provided as YAML or TOML.
 For YAML, use ``---`` as the delimiter, for TOML, use ``+++``.
 Documents can be empty as long as the metadata is present, so this is a valid document with YAML metadata:

 .. code:: yaml